 The Judicial Panel on Multidistrict Litigation will hold a hearing on May 25, 2017 to discuss the creation of MDL 2782 for Ethicon/J&J’s Physiomesh Flexible Composite Hernia Mesh Litigation.
 So far, there are 18 similar actions pending in 9 federal district courts, but hundreds more cases are anticipated.

-Multiple MDLs — comprising more than 50,000 lawsuits — were consolidated in West Virginia before Judge Joseph R. Goodwin regarding similar pelvic repair mesh systems made by Avaulta, American Medical Systems, Coloplast, Cook Medical, and Neomedic.
+Multiple hernia mesh MDLs — comprising more than 50,000 lawsuits — were consolidated in West Virginia before Judge Joseph R. Goodwin regarding similar pelvic repair mesh systems made by Avaulta, American Medical Systems, Coloplast, Cook Medical, and Neomedic.

 The Kugel Mesh lawsuits of 2011 resulted in average settlements of $70,000 per plaintiff.
 One of the early trials that went to court resulted in a verdict in favor of the defendant.
 Jurors found the manufacturer to be negligent in the design of the mesh patch, but said the plaintiff did not provide a direct link between the injuries suffered and the mesh design.
 However, another bellwether trial resulted in a $1.5 million jury award for a plaintiff who suffered severe internal injuries and a sepsis infection when his hernia patch broke.
 Whether you decide to settle or hold out to have your day in court will depend on a number of factors, but you will always have a choice with MDL proceedings.